zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 **Follow these steps:**

-1. Add a web application context listener class
+1. Add a web application context listener class.

     The web application context listener implements two methods to perform necessary actions at application start-up time and also when the application context is destroyed:

-     - `contextInitialized` method invokes the `apiMediationClient.register(config)` method to register the application with the API Mediation Layer when the application starts.
+     - `contextInitialized` method invokes the `apiMediationClient.register(config)` method to register the application with API Mediation Layer when the application starts.
      - `contextDestroyed` method invokes the `apiMediationClient.unregister()` method when the application shuts down to unregister the application from API Mediation Layer.